Skip to content

 Do Animals Cry Tears Like We Humans?

 Can animals cry from pain or emotion?
-Crying is an innate, primal characteristic of us humans.
-The tears from our eyes signal sorrow, pain, anger, disappointment and helplessness, but also compassion and joy - and are therefore also a means of communicating with each other.
+Crying is an innate human characteristic.
+The tears from our eyes signal sorrow, pain, anger, disappointment and helplessness, but also compassion and joy - and therefore also serve as a means of communicating with each other.
 Even cutting onions makes us cry.
-But what about the production of tears in non-human animals?
-After all, we also talk about crocodile tears - and some dog owners also believe they can recognize when their dog is sad and crying.

 Animals have tear ducts - but can they cry like humans?
 In this article, I would like to explain whether animals can also shed tears due to emotions.
 Let's go!

-Can animals also shed tears?
+Can animals also roll tears?

 Eye of a crocodile - Do animals cry?